-He argued the benefits of the single currency, saying: "The macroeconomic and microeconomic benefits for Europe and Greece from the introduction of the euro are enormous."
+In the 1990s he praised the euro, saying: "The macroeconomic and microeconomic benefits for Europe and Greece from the introduction of the euro are enormous."

-He has said that monetary policy - the supply of money and setting of interest rates handled by central banks - is not enough to address inadequate growth in Europe.
+He said monetary policy - the supply of money and setting of interest rates handled by central banks - was not enough to address inadequate growth in Europe.